Iran admits unintentionally shooting down Ukrainian airliner - Iranian state TV | DW | 11.01.2020

-The Ukraine International Airlines passenger jet had crashed shortly after taking off from an airport in Tehran, killing all 176 people onboard.
+The Ukrainian passenger jet had crashed shortly after taking off from an airport in Tehran, killing all 176 people on board.
+Iran said the plane was mistaken for a "hostile target'' amid heightened tensions with the US.

 Iran state TV on Saturday cited a military statement as saying that the country "unintentionally" fired a missile at a Ukrainian jetliner because of "human error."